joutwater/Major-Studio-1/README.md

 # Rembrandt : Zelfportrets

-### Through a data visualization and data sculpture, this project explores the qualitaties of Rembrandt's self-portraits to understand the artist and the cultural context of Dutch impressionism.
+### Through data visualization and sculpture, this project explores the qualitaties of Rembrandt's self-portraits to understand the artist and the cultural context of Dutch impressionism.

 [Project Link](https://joutwater.github.io/Major-Studio-1/REMBRANDT_QUAL/)